brefphp/bref/docs/README.md

     title: Installation
 ---

+Serverless means using cloud services that manage the servers for us.

 ## Why serverless?

-Serverless replaces the traditional approaches to running applications.
-With serverless:

-- We don't manage, update, configure, provision servers or containers,
-- We don't reserve or scale servers or containers, instead they are scaled automatically and transparently for us,
+When running PHP on a server, we must:

+- setup, configure and maintain that server,
+- pay a fixed price for the server,
+- scale the server(s) if we get more traffic.

+When running PHP serverless:

+- We do not need to set up servers, the cloud provider takes care of that.
-- We don't pay for fixed resources, instead we pay for what we actually use (e.g. execution time).
+- We pay only for what we use.
+- Our application scales automatically.

-**Serverless can provide more scalable, affordable and reliable architectures for less effort.**
+**Serverless provides more scalable, affordable and reliable architectures for less effort.**

 Serverless includes services like storage as a service, database as a service, message queue as a service, etc. One service in particular is interesting for us developers: *Function as a Service* (FaaS).